citp/privacy-policy-historical/j/ja/jac/jackerwin.com.md

-> *The following text is extracted and transformed from the jackerwin.com privacy policy that was archived on 2013-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131128011748id_/http%3A//jackerwin.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jackerwin.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625103034id_/http%3A//jackerwin.com/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy - Jack Erwin
+# Privacy Policy - Jack Erwin

 #### Section 1: What do we do with your information?